Do you have a whippety question? Enter here your query or keyword.

 Greyhound, Whippet, Italian Greyhound: Differences and Similarities

-Greyhound, whippet, Italian greyhound: compare these three dog breeds and find your perfect match.
+Greyhound, whippet and Italian greyhound: compare these three dog breeds and find your perfect match.

 These hounds almost look the same dog breed in three different sizes but actually their history, attitudes and development set them apart and their differences run a lot deeper than what you would see immediately.